-Finally, there are defined roles and responsibility between an EOC and tactical field commands that must be maintained to be compliant with NIMS and prevent impeding effective response, confusion in response staff or put response workforce at risk through competing directives:
+Finally, there are defined roles and responsibility between an EOC and tactical field commands that must be maintained to be compliant with NIMS-SEMS and prevent impeding effective response, confusion in response staff or put response workforce at risk through competing directives:

-- The EOC OIC, senior company leadership and executives identified in the operations policy group have sole authority to determine on behalf of the company, the operational policies, priorities, strategies, company media messaging and guidance the field commands must follow. - Once the guidance is approved, it is the responsibility of the OIC to notify and transmit that guidance to the field operational commands, District UFC's, DOC-E AC's and DOC-G AC's or appropriate affected company departments, to use in developing their tactical operational plans. - The Tactical Field Operations under both Electric and Gas Districts and their corresponding DOC-E and DOC-G, will utilize the company guidance.
+- The EOC OIC, senior company leadership and executives identified in the operations policy group have sole authority to determine on behalf of the company, the operational policies, priorities, strategies, company media messaging and guidance the field commands must follow. - Once the guidance is approved, it is the responsibility of the OIC (through the EOC) to notify and transmit that guidance to the field operational commands, District UFC's, DOC-E AC's and DOC-G AC's or appropriate affected company departments, to use in developing their tactical operational plans. - The Tactical Field Operations under both Electric and Gas Districts and their corresponding DOC-E and DOC-G, will utilize the company guidance.
 They are responsible to develop the utility field command objectives, operational period, and battle rhythm, utilized in the ICS-NIMS incident management planning 'P' process to effectively manage the incident and develop the operational period Incident Action Plan (IAP) for their incidents. - The EOC is responsible for collaboration, coordination, messaging, and approved information for release to media, government agencies and the public.
 While local field commands may discuss their local on-scene actions, they are not authorized to represent company policy, incident assessments or incident causes and liabilities.
-Such information should be referred to the EOC PIO command staff who is responsible for development of all talking points, to include field personnel.
+Such information should be referred to the EOC PIO Management staff who is responsible for development of all talking points, to include field personnel.

-- The Emergency Management Department coordinates and ensures ICS centralization throughout the company to improve consistency, continuity, and coordination of these functions. - All personnel active in the incident must follow the NIMS principles of Chain of Command, Unity of Effort, and Span of Control to maintain an efficient response and resolution of the incidents.
+- The Emergency Management Department coordinates and ensures ICS centralization throughout the company to improve consistency, continuity, and coordination of these functions. - All personnel active in the incident must follow the NIMS-SEMS principles of Chain of Command, Unity of Effort, and Span of Control to maintain an efficient response and resolution of the incidents.

-EOC Area of Responsibilities:
+3.1.2 EOC Area of Responsibilities:

-Policy, priorities, and strategic incident or event guidance development Information collection and analysis for situational awareness (EEI's) Internal and external notifications and activations Support to field operations Customer and partner liaison Customer support PIO and media support Regulatory notifications and compliance Logistical support Plans and documentation support Financial documentation support Regional Coordination
+• Policy, priorities, and strategic incident or event guidance development • Information collection and analysis for situational awareness (EEI's) • Internal and external notifications and activations • Support to field operations • Customer and partner liaison • Customer support • PIO and media support • Regulatory notifications and compliance • Logistical support • Plans and documentation support • Financial documentation support • Regional Coordination • Mutual Assistance requests, verifications • Cal OES / CPUC briefings • Cal SOC, UOC Information coordination